Nytra/ResoniteComponentSearchWizard/README.md

 # ComponentSearchWizard

-A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that provides a wizard for searching for components by type and/or by name, displaying them in a list.
+A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that provides a wizard for searching for components that exist on slots in the currently focused world.
+You can search by type and/or by name, and get a list of references as output.

 ## Installation
 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader).